-Parliamentary Resources Score: 7 several political mandates.
+Parliamentary Resources Score: 7 French legislators have fewer resources at their disposal than, for instance, their American colleagues, but they are reasonably equipped should they wish to make use of all facilities offered.
+In addition to two assistants, whom parliamentarians can freely choose, they receive a fixed amount of funds for any expenditure.
+There is a good library at their disposal, and a large and competent staff available to help individuals and committees.
+These committees can also request the support of the Court of Accounts or sectoral bureaucracies, which are obliged to provide all information requested.
+There are still problems, centered on the long tradition of parliamentarians holding several political mandates.
 Up to 2017, three-quarters of parliamentary members were also elected local officials, and many of them dedicate more time to local affairs than to parliamentary activities.
 A new piece of legislation forbids parliamentarians to hold executive positions in local or regional councils, forcing them to choose between local and national mandates.
 This is a true revolution applicable from June 2018.
 Since absenteeism was one of the major problems of the French parliament both in the plenary sessions and within the specialized committees, one might hope that the control and evaluation functions of parliament will improve in the future.
+The Macron constitutional revision to be discussed early in 2019 will provoke a debate about reducing the number of members of parliament by one-third while keeping overall parliamentary resources the same.
+According to the president, this should strengthen the resources of the remaining representatives.
+However, the opposition has argued that the quality and intensity of representation would be further weakened within a system in which parliament has already been subordinated to the executive.